matthewma1018/sps_genai/README.md

-Assignment 1 is in gentext-app, ignore main.py in this directory generate_text prints an error message if the input is not in the model's vocabulary For brevity, word_embedding only prints the first 10 elements
+Assignment 4 is in DIFF-EBM-app, please ignore main.py in this directory

 Docker commands:

-docker build -t gentext-app .
-docker run -p 8000:80 gentext-app
+docker build -t diff-ebm-app . docker run -p 8000:80 diff-ebm-app

 Access at: